musicnark/mcn-bike-reviews-search/README.md

 }
 ```

+API usage details are available in the [API docs](docs/reference/api.md).

+## Live Demo

+The recommended way to try the API is to use the live hosted demo, available at: https://labs.musicnark.com/mcn/api

 ## Run Locally

-Prerequisites:
+To run the API locally, you will need:

 - Java 11 or later
 - [Clojure CLI](https://clojure.org/guides/install_clojure)

-Clone the repository and start the API:
+Then clone the repository and start the API:

 ```sh
 git clone https://github.com/musicnark/mcn-bike-reviews-search.git